marschall/spring-batch-inmemory/README.md

   @Configuration
   @EnableBatchProcessing
   @Import({
-    MyJobConfiguration.class, // the configuration class of the Spring Batch job you want to test SimpleBatchConfiguration.class
+    MyJobConfiguration.class, // the configuration class of the Spring Batch job or step you want to test SimpleBatchConfiguration.class
   })
   static class ContextConfiguration {